gpuweb/gpuweb/proposals/immediate-data.md

 }
 ```

-NOTE: `rangeOffset`: Offset in bytes into immediate data range to begin writing at.
+- `rangeOffset`: Offset in bytes into immediate data range to begin writing at.
 Requires multiple of 4 bytes.

-NOTE: `dataOffset`: Offset into data to begin writing from.
-Given in elements if data is a TypedArray and bytes otherwise.
+- `dataOffset` and `size` work like in [writeBuffer](https://gpuweb.github.io/gpuweb/#dom-gpuqueue-writebuffer): "Given in elements if data is a TypedArray and bytes otherwise."

-NOTE: The immediate data is stored in an internal slot `[[immediate data]]` in `GPUBindingCommandsMixin`, which is shared across `GPUComputePassEncoder`, `GPURenderPassEncoder`, and `GPURenderBundleEncoder`.
+- The immediate data is stored in an internal slot `[[immediate data]]` in `GPUBindingCommandsMixin`, which is shared across `GPUComputePassEncoder`, `GPURenderPassEncoder`, and `GPURenderBundleEncoder`.
 See issue [#5117](https://github.com/gpuweb/gpuweb/issues/5117).

 ## Per-Stage Immediate Data